szib/GymApp-frontend/README.md

 Currently there is no external API in use.

 To-do's:
-1. How to clear form and all state after workout submission/ redirection
+1. How to clear form and all state after workout submission/ redirection (done)
-2. Add body weight and graphs.
+2. Add body weight and graphs (done)
 3. Add graphs for lifts
 4. History dropdowns
 5. Nav bar fix
 6. Styling (save till last probably)